open-toolchain/tekton-catalog/git/README.md

 ## Usages

-- The `sample` sub-directory contains an EventListener definition that you can include in your CD tekton pipeline configuration to run an example showing a simple usage of the `clone-repo-task`.
+- The `sample` sub-directory contains an EventListener definition that you can include in your CD tekton pipeline configuration to run an example showing a simple usage of the `git-clone-repo`.

   See the documentation [here](./sample/README.md)

-- The `sample-git-trigger` sub-directory contains several EventListener definitions that you can include in your CD tekton pipeline configuration to run an example showing usage of the clone-repo-task in the context of CD tekton pipeline triggered by git event(s) (Commit pushed or PullRequest opened/updated)
+- The `sample-git-trigger` sub-directory contains several EventListener definitions that you can include in your CD tekton pipeline configuration to run an example showing usage of the git-clone-repo in the context of CD tekton pipeline triggered by git event(s) (Commit pushed or PullRequest opened/updated)

   See the documentation [here](./sample-git-trigger/README.md)

-- The `sample-set-commit-status` sub-directory contains several EventListener definitions that you can include in your CD tekton pipeline configuration to run an example demonstrating the usage of the `set-commit-status` task in the context of a CD Tekton pipeline triggered by a Git event (Commit push).
+- The `sample-set-commit-status` sub-directory contains several EventListener definitions that you can include in your CD tekton pipeline configuration to run an example demonstrating the usage of the `git-set-commit-status` task in the context of a CD Tekton pipeline triggered by a Git event (Commit push).

   See the documentation [here](./sample-set-commit-status/README.md)